mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 The samples all use the [`SDL_GL3`](https://github.com/mikke89/RmlUi/blob/master/Backends/RmlUi_Backend_SDL_GL3.cpp) backend to target Emscripten.
 Feel free to take a look at its source code to understand how you can do the same for your application.

+### CMake presets
+{:#cmake-presets}

+RmlUi provides [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) for some common workflows:

+- `samples` Enable samples but only those without extra dependencies.
+- `samples-all` Enable all samples, also those with extra dependencies.
+- `standalone` Build the library without any dependencies, featuring the `bitmap_font` sample.
+- `dev` Enable testing in addition to samples.
+- `dev-all` Enable testing in addition to samples, including those that require extra dependencies.

+These can be used during CMake configure, e.g. `cmake -B Build --preset <preset> ...`.
+The presets should be combined with any options needed by your toolchain, such as `CMAKE_BUILD_TYPE` to select the desired build type when using single-configuration generators.
+You can also specify your own presets, possibly inheriting the provided ones, in a `CMakeUserPresets.json` file.

 ### CMake options
 {:#cmake-options}